-Visits are not separately payable along with immunotherapy services with the following exceptions:
+Visits are not separately payable along with immunotherapy services.

-- The evaluation and management is an initial visit. - The patient's condition required a significant, separately identifiable service above and beyond the immunotherapy service.
-In such a case the evaluation and management CPT code with modifier 25 must be submitted on the paper HFS 2360 (pdf) with supporting documentation attached.
+- The evaluation and management is an initial visit, or - The patient's condition required a significant, separately identifiable service above and beyond the immunotherapy service.
+In such a case the evaluation and management CPT code with modifier 25 must be submitted on the paper $\underline{\mathsf{HFS}\ 2360}$ (pdf) with supporting documentation attached.

-250 Practitioner Administered Drugs including Chemotherapy
+A-250 Practitioner Administered Drugs including Chemotherapy

 Reimbursement for certain practitioner-administered drugs may be made to practitioners.
 The drug must have been purchased by the practitioner and must be administered in the office setting in order to be submitted on the professional claim.
-Medications charged through a pharmacy or facility, except as specified in Section 202.1.4, Allowable Fee-For Service Charges by Hospitals, are not billable.
+Medications charged through a pharmacy or facility, except as specified in Section A-202.1.4, Allowable Fee-For Service Charges by Hospitals, are not billable.

-Submit the appropriate CPT or HCPCS Code(s) to identify the drug.
+Procedure: Submit the appropriate CPT or HCPCS Code(s) to identify the drug.
 When a specific code is not available, an unlisted medication CPT code may be used.
-The corresponding description field must contain the name of the drug, strength of the drug and amount given.
+The corresponding description field must contain the name of the drug, strength of the drug, and amount given.
 Quantities must be billed according to the Instructions for Billing Multiples located in the Practitioner Fee Schedule Key.
+The NDC billing instructions located in Appendix A-8 must also be followed.

-While coverage for injectable drugs is considered separately from visits or injection administration, the injection procedures themselves (such as tendon or trigger point injections) are considered therapeutic procedures and reimbursement will be made for whichever service the Department prices higher, either the visit or the procedure, as previously described in 220.1.2, Therapeutic and Diagnostic Procedures Performed During the Office Visit.
+While coverage for injectable drugs is considered separately from visits or injection administration, the injection procedures themselves (such as tendon or trigger point injections) are considered therapeutic procedures and reimbursement will be made for whichever service the Department prices higher, either the visit or the procedure, as previously described in A-220.2.2, Therapeutic and Diagnostic Procedures Performed During the Office Visit.